Beach Club Vibes

 Pool and cocktails at Gala Marbella

 Gala Marbella is on Calle Pablo Picasso.
-Music (13 mentions) and pool (9) lead its small review base.
-Cocktails, kids, and reggaeton also come up.
+Music and the pool lead its reviews, with cocktails, a kids area, and reggaeton also featuring.
 It's a newer venue still building its reputation.

 Beach Club de Marbella Club